nais/doc/docs/basics/teams.md

 ## Creating a new team

-To create a new team, open NAIS console in your browser, log in, and follow the instructions.
+To create a new team, open NAIS teams in your browser, log in, and follow the instructions.
 The following resources will be generated for the new team:

 * An Azure AD security group (no Office365 integration, nor e-mail address).